 As an example, say someone who normally works in Pennsylvania begins working from their vacation home in New Jersey.
 They may learn that New Jersey State disability law covers maternity and apply for benefits.
 The employer may not even be aware that the employee has been working from New Jersey.
 Upon receipt of a claim, the New Jersey Department of Labor might contact the employer, since their wages were never reported to New Jersey.
 The Labor Department might notify the Department of Taxation, which may have no record of wages or withholding.
 This could lead to audits and fines.

 - First, understand how the employer knows or could know where employees are working, other than relying on employees to report any location changes.
 Employers are legally responsible for knowing and applying the relevant laws.
 There may be technical solutions and potential flags to raise questions.
-Travel and expense systems are examples where you might be able to detect activity across state lines, but there may be others.
+Travel and expense systems are examples where you might be able to detect activity across state lines, but there are others.